chpc-tech-eval/chpc25-scc-nationals/DFTBplus/README.md

    MaxSCCIterations = 10000
    ```

+   Use the optimal combination of OpenMP threads to MPI Ranks that you'd determined from the table.

 # Required submission

-You are required to submit a REAMD.md file explaining your submission (compilers, MPI, build process and parameters), your build and compilation scripts, your compiled binary, your table comparing performance with varying OpenMP threads to MPI Ranks, your output files `md.out` and `output`report.xml for verification.
+You are required to submit a REAMD.md file explaining your submission (compilers, MPI, build process and parameters), your build and compilation scripts, your compiled binary, your table comparing performance with varying OpenMP threads to MPI Ranks, your output files `md.out` and `output` files for verification.

 This benchmark will be scored and evaluated according to:
 1. 10000 steps [2%]